Rich Chapple, President

 Gord McGee, Marine Planner

 Gord McGee has worked on resource management issues with First Nations communities for over a decade.
 As a planner with the Provincial Government on the Great Bear Rainforest Agreement and the Sacred Headwaters, as a consultant with the Kuna First Nations in Panama, and now for the four Central Coast First Nations of CCIRA.
-Gord holds a Masters in Resource and Environmental Management (Planning) from SFU and lives in Vancouver, BC.
+Gord holds a Masters in Resource and Environmental Management (Planning) from SFU and lives in Squamish, BC.

 Tristan Blaine, Field Technician